sciZer0/7/v/README.md

 *Of course, if reasonably, they should have done everything vice-versa — precisely the priority fee must be burned.*

-*On all other blockchains, **essentially**, there is the same wrong situation with the "priority fee".*
+*On all other blockchains (incl. the Bitcoin blockchain), **essentially**, there is the same wrong situation with the "priority fee".*

 Ideally, network congestions (if any), inevitably leading to increases in transaction fees, must never lead to increases in the amounts of tokens that the contributors (miners/validators) receive — instead, all the additional tokens received as the "priority fee" must be burned.